 Constant Contact is great at this because:

-Mailchimp can still be used – particularly where there is a need for advanced segmentation – however, the additional framework around journeys and data may appear to be a bit much for communications teams that only require good email marketing services rather than a full marketing cloud.
+Mailchimp can still be used – particularly where there is a need for advanced segmentation – however, the additional framework around journeys and data may seem a bit much for communications teams that only require good email marketing services rather than a full marketing cloud.

 Funnels are the main thing that decides the success or failure of ecommerce brands.
 Flows that are automated, like abandoned cart, post-purchase follow-ups, and product recommendations, are, a lot of times, for each sent message, far more profitable than broadcast campaigns.